7 Mistakes People Make Painting Kitchen Chairs

-Mistake #1: Using the Wrong Tools
+Mistake #7: Using the Wrong Tools

-Mistake #2: Hasty Prep
+Mistake #6: Hasty Prep

 Follow with a primer.
 Several tutorials will say primer is not necessary, but if you want good results, don’t skip corners.
-Even if you’re convinced it doesn’t need it, prime it anyway.
+Even if you’re convinced it doesn’t need it, prime it anyway, trust me!

-Mistake #3: Painting Dirty
+Mistake #5: Painting Dirty

-Dust and dirt is the arch enemy of paint, but you create a lot of dust while cleaning and sanding (which you’ve done a lot of because you’re doing this project right, right???)
+Think about it, you create a lot of dust while cleaning and sanding (which you’ve done a lot of because you’re doing this project right, right???).
 Take a little extra time to wipe down the chair with a tack cloth when you’re done sanding.
 A tack cloth is better than a dry cloth because it attracts dirt and picks up even tiny particles of dust.
 Some may clean with a wet rag or paper towel, but both options leave behind residue or moisture.
 If possible, move the piece to a clean area before painting.